marckean/marcseparation/_docs/my_initial_comments.md

 ### Kids are kids, not adults

-A tone of information throughout rhe rpeort refers to what kids want, e.g. asking how much time the kids want to spend with each parent
+A tone of information throughout the report refers to what kids want, e.g. asking how much time the kids want to spend with each parent